tommaso-green/sars_cov_2_phylogeny/README.md

 # Phylogenetic trees by Multiple Pairwise Alignments
+This code was developed for a project for the Bioinformatics course of the University of Padua.

-This is a repo containing code for creating neighbor-joining phylogenetic trees.
-It is mainly based on [Biopython](https://biopython.org) and on [EMBOSS](http://emboss.sourceforge.net/index.html) and the usage of phylip software through the use of the EMBASSY package [PHYLIPNEW](http://emboss.sourceforge.net/apps/release/6.6/embassy/phylipnew/) which is basically a collection of [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) applets in an EMBOSS-like environment
+This repo contains code for creating neighbor-joining phylogenetic trees using as input all possible pairwise alignments of SARS-CoV-2 input sequences.
+It is mainly based on [Biopython](https://biopython.org) and on
+[EMBOSS](http://emboss.sourceforge.net/index.html) and the usage of phylip software through the use of the EMBASSY package [PHYLIPNEW](http://emboss.sourceforge.net/apps/release/6.6/embassy/phylipnew/) which is basically a collection of [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) applets in an EMBOSS-like environment